This section provides a brief overview of our work for students, students' unions and higher education providers.

 This information is not intended to be a full guide to the Scheme.
 For more information please read our Rules and Guide.
 Please note that our Rules take precedence over other documents and the content on the website.

 The Scheme is free for students to use.

 The OIA deals with complaints from individual students.
 Where we find complaints to be Justified or Partly Justified we may make Recommendations to the provider.
 We also publish good practice guidance for the higher education sector.

 We will treat users of the Scheme fairly and with respect.

 Who can complain?

 Students can complaint to the OIA if they are or were registered at a higher education provider on our list.

 What can a student complain about?

-We can review a wide range of complaints by students about any act or omission of a university on our list.
+We can review a wide range of complaints by students about any act or omission of a provider on our list.

 Examples of complaints we can look at include: